ut-cwo/Space-time-inverse-scattering-of-translation-based-motion/README.md

 2. Download the data from the link provided in the Experimental Dataset section and save it in the same directory as the Recon_corefunction folder.

-3. The scripts Main_Microsphere.mat and Main_Phantom.mat are used to reconstruct the experimental datasets.
+3. The scripts Main_Microsphere.m and Main_Phantom.m are used to reconstruct the experimental datasets.
 Place them in the same directory as the Recon_corefunction folder, then run the scripts in MATLAB to reproduce the reconstruction results shown below.

+4. Since the code contains comments explaining each section, it is recommended to execute the code step by step and read through the related comments when running the code for the first time.

 <p align="center">
 <img src="Microsphere_result.jpg" width="700"/>
 </p>

 <p align="center">
-<strong> Figure: </strong> Experimental results using microsphere
+<strong> Figure2: </strong> Experimental results using microsphere
 </p>

 <p align="center">